soh-123/100DaysOfCoding/Day_083/readme.md

 # Tic Tac Toe Game

+The Tic-Tac-Toe project is a classic game implemented in Python.
+It provides a command-line interface (CLI) for users to play the popular game of Tic-Tac-Toe against each other.

+## Game Rules

-The Tic Tac Toe game is a classic two-player game implemented using a Python script.
-It provides a command-line interface where players can take turns marking spots on a 3x3 board until one of them wins or the game ends in a draw.
+Tic-Tac-Toe is a two-player game played on a 3x3 grid.
+The players take turns marking spaces on the grid with their respective symbols (X or O).
+The goal is to get three of their symbols in a horizontal, vertical, or diagonal row.

 ## Features: